Menu

 Read More »

-You can find the full notes for NBA 2K23 Patch 7.0 below, as well as in the Next Gen and Current Gen update histories in our Wiki.
-Feel free to add your impressions in the comments below, as well as join in the discussion in our NBA 2K23 Forum!
+You can find the full release notes below, as well as in the NBA 2K25 update history over in our Wiki.
+Feel free to comment below with any thoughts and impressions, as well as join in the discussion here in the Forum.

 Read More »